HubRise/website/content/apps/expedy/en/troubleshooting.md

 ## Test The Connection {#test-connection}

-To test the connection between Expedy and HubRise, use an app connected to the same HubRise location which can push orders to HubRise.
-This can include an online ordering solution or your EPOS.
+To test the connection between Expedy and HubRise, use an application, connected to the same HubRise location that can push orders into HubRise.
+This could be, for example, an online ordering solution or your EPOS.

-1. Place an order from the app.
+1. Place an order using the application.
-2. Check that the order has been successfully pushed to HubRise.
-In the left-side menu of HubRise back office, select **DATA** > **ORDERS**.
+2. Check that the order has been successfully pushed into HubRise.
+In the HubRise back office left-hand side menu, select **DATA** > **ORDERS**.
 The order should appear in the list.
-3. From Expedy back office homepage, click **Printers**.
+3. In the Expedy back office homepage, click **Printers**.
 4. Click the name of the relevant printer.
 5. Scroll down to the **Last 10 API requests** section.
 6. The order should appear in this section.